noahvsb/FRHDScripts/leaderboard/README.md

 Note: if you want to use `maxPlacement`, but not `minPlays`, just make `minPlays` 0

+Note: this can easily take over an hour, since there are almost 1 000 000 tracks.

 ### filter

 Filters tracks from a json file and stores the result into `out/filteredTracks.json`, that way you don't need to generate everything again to filter each time.